atirut-w/zdk/docs/calling-convention.md

     ld ix, 0
     add ix, sp

-    ; Now you can access arguments using ix ld a, (ix+2)
+    ; Now you can access arguments using IX ld a, (ix+2)

     ; Clean up and return